XRPLF/xrpl-dev-portal/content/references/rippled-api/admin-rippled-methods/status-and-debugging-methods/peers.md

 # peers
 [[Source]<br>](https://github.com/ripple/rippled/blob/52f298f150fc1530d201d3140c80d3eaf781cb5f/src/ripple/rpc/handlers/Peers.cpp "Source")

-The `peers` command returns a list of all other `rippled` servers currently connected to this one, including information on their connection and sync status.
+The `peers` command returns a list of all other `rippled` servers currently connected to this one over the [Peer Protocol](peer-protocol.html), including information on their connection and sync status.

 *The `peers` request is an [admin method](admin-rippled-methods.html) that cannot be run by unprivileged users!*